Phichaiyutp/pnc_sos_recorder/README.md

 ### Step 3: Attach to the Backend Container
 Attach to the backend container to perform additional setup:
-Markup :    * docker attach [container id backend]
+    * docker attach [container id backend]
     * Call API end-point get_attachments
     * Copy url from container to browser and accept
     * Copy code from browser to keybord input
     * Exit attach

 ## Project Structure